-Are you selling all or part of the business?
+Step 1: Determine why and what you are selling Are you selling all or part of the business?
 Will you be staying on to advise or will you quit the business entirely?
 Are you looking to set up a similar business that could become a competitor in the future?

-You will need, at the very least, an accountant and a lawyer.
+Step 2: Get professionals on board You will need, at the very least, an accountant and a lawyer.
 Your accountant will help prepare your books for the buyer.
 They will assist you to meet your reporting obligations and wind up your involvement in the company when the new owner takes over.
 Meanwhile, a lawyer will help you draft and negotiate the contract from a legal perspective to protect your best interests.

-· Use the word-of-mouth method.
+Step 4: Find potential buyers · Advertise your business online. · Use business brokers who can find potential buyers. · Use the word-of-mouth method.
 Approach competitors, suppliers or even clients who may be interested to take over.

-Once you've narrowed it down to one buyer, then it’s time to negotiate the contract.
+Step 5: Negotiate the contract Once you've narrowed it down to one buyer, then it is time to negotiate the contract.
 Don't just look at the price.
 Consider the terms and conditions carefully, recognize what will get transferred and what won't, and make sure you are on the same page with the buyer's expectations.

-This is the phase with a lot of paperwork to transfer the ownership, assets, liabilities and networks.
-It’s also the time to start executing your transition plan for your employees, customers, suppliers, contractors and other third parties.
+Step 6: Transfer the business This is the phase with a lot of paperwork to transfer the ownership, assets, liabilities and networks.
+It is also the time to start executing your transition plan for your employees, customers, suppliers, contractors and other third parties.

-While it’s tempting use your proceeds, remember you need to deal with the capital gain tax in Australia.
+Step 7: Deal with tax obligations While it is tempting use your proceeds, remember you need to deal with the capital gain tax in Australia.
 There may be other expenses such as GST, remaining leases, personal debts, etc.